matiszach/university-projects/low-level-programming/nand-gates/README.md

 make clean
 ```

-# Warning
+## Warning

-The library uses system specific functions and works only on `Linux`.
+The library uses system-specific functionalities and works only on `Linux`.